 - Applicants who do not meet all requirements for full admission may be admitted on a provisional basis that requires them to complete specific performance requirements for continued enrollment.
-However, all admission decisions made by the Chair and Director are final. - Students who have an undergraduate degree in a closely related technical field or non-ABET accredited engineering discipline will be considered for admission based on their college work and an appropriate proposed plan of study. - Undergraduates in engineering programs at Oklahoma Christian University may be accepted into the graduate program during their senior year as part of a five-year B.S. plus M.S.E. program, provided all other admission requirements are met. - Any and all leveling courses required by the Chair of Graduate School of Engineering for admission must be completed with a grade of "B" or better.
-All leveling courses must be completed within the first two semesters of attending the M.S.E. program. - In certain cases the student's graduate committee may approve a 3000 level courses for the plan of study.
-The School of Engineering mantains a list of undergraduate courses that may be appropriate.
+However, all admission decisions made by the Chair and Director are final. - MSE applicats who have an undergraduate degree in a closely related technical field or non-ABET accredited engineering discipline will be considered for admission based on their college work and an appropriate proposed plan of study. - Undergraduates in computer science and engineering programs at Oklahoma Christian University may be accepted into the graduate program during their senior year as part of a five-year B.S. plus M.S.E. program, provided all other admission requirements are met. - Any and all leveling courses required by the chair for admission must be completed with a grade of "B" or better.
+All leveling courses must be completed within the first two semesters of attending the M.S.E. program. - In certain cases the student's graduate committee may approve a 3000 or 4000 level course that is not cross listed for the plan of study.
+The Graduate School of Engineering and Computer Science mantains a list of undergraduate courses that may be appropriate.